DrKraig/Planning-Algorithms/TurtleBot/Dijkstra/README.md

-<h1>Project 3 - Implementation of Dijkstra's Algorithm on a rigid robot with Animation!</h1>
+<h1>Implementation of Dijkstra's Algorithm on a rigid robot with Animation!</h1>

   <h2>Pre-requisites to run the code:</h2>